 But parents mostly focus on the negative effects of video games and leave out the positive effects.

 How video games can help you learn

-Games can be used to lessen pain, reduce anxiety and stress, and to improve several skills.
+Games can lessen pain, reduce anxiety and stress, and improve several skills.

 However, most media sites and anti-gaming activists only highlight the dangers of gaming.